 - Students will be suspended from school upon receiving a 3rd disciplinary referral in a Track.
-All class time missed due to a suspension from school will need to be made up as outlined in the attendance policy.

 - LHS is a closed campus with the exception of the lunch break.
 Students may be suspended for leaving during the school day without parent permission and checking out in the main office.